muratk5n/thirdwave/en/README.md

 ---

-The DE Rammstein US base is so huge it has its own *shopping mall*.
-The entire 2003 Iraq War was supported from Rammstein while DE parties left and right were protesting against the war.
+The DE Ramstein US base is so huge it has its own *shopping mall*.
+The entire 2003 Iraq War was supported from Ramstein while DE parties left and right were protesting against the war.

 ---